 Students need to be advised prior to registering for each new semester.
-(If you miss your appointment with your advisor, you will need to wait until others have been advised before you can re-schedule).
 Registering for classes other than what was advised can put a student at risk for delayed graduation.
 Not all classes count for GEP/GFR requirements, some music core classes automatically fulfill GEP/GFR requirements, some classes are only offered in the Fall or only every TWO YEARS, and many classes have important pre-requisites.
 If you're not sure, ask first!